unpass/nate.unpass.net/content/blog/about.md

 ## hey, i'm nate.

-I'm 22, in L1 support, and am an aspiring sysadmin.
+I'm 22 and a Jr. Windows SysAdmin.

 I grew up fascinated with computers at an early age.
 In '03, my parents got [me](../images/fridge.jpg) a Gateway desktop and filled it to the brim with CD-ROM & Shockwave games.
 A couple of decades, certs, and a degree later, I've been blessed with the title "Family Tech Support" (and cursed with a -3/-4 prescription).